 - (i) Constituent documentation: A joint-stock company can be formed based on a constituent document, being articles of association (stanovy).
-The constituent document must be drawn up in the form of a notarial deed and must contain the minimum requirements prescribed by the Act on Business Corporations. - (ii) Shares: Capital stock is divided into shares, which may be issued in the form of a bearer or registered share ("Shares").
-The registered shares can be issued as certified shares or can be maintained in the form of book-entry (computer entry) securities in a special account at the Central Securities Depository, which is maintained by the joint-stock company, Centrální depozitář cenných papírů, a.s. (www.centraldepository.cz), or can be immobilized.
-With the aim of increasing transparency of the ownership structure of joint-stock companies, the bearer shares can only be issued as book-entry securities or as immobilized securities.
-Certified bearer shares that had not been immobilized prior to 1 January 2014 have been transformed automatically to certified registered shares (with effect from 1 January 2014) pursuant to the Act on Certain Measures to Increase the Transparency of Joint-Stock Companies.
-Moreover, the identity of shareholders holding shares exceeding 10% of the registered capital has to be known by the company to take part in public procurement procedures since the rules on public procurement require the submission of a list of such shareholders, which must be part of a bid.
+The constituent document must be drawn up in the form of a notarial deed and contain the minimum requirements prescribed by the Act on Business Corporations. - (ii) Shares: Capital stock is divided into shares, which may be issued in the form of a bearer or registered share ("Shares").
+Registered shares can be issued as certified shares or can be maintained in the form of book-entry (computer entry) securities in a special account at the Central Securities Depository, which is maintained by the joint-stock company, Centrální depozitář cenných papírů, a.s. (www.centraldepository.cz), or can be immobilized.
+With the aim of increasing transparency of the ownership structure of joint-stock companies, bearer shares can only be issued as book-entry securities or as immobilized securities.
+Certified bearer shares that had not been immobilized prior to 1 January 2014 have been transformed automatically into certified registered shares (with effect from 1 January 2014) pursuant to the Act on Certain Measures to Increase the Transparency of Joint-Stock Companies.
+Moreover, the identity of shareholders holding shares exceeding 10% of the registered capital has to be known by the company to take part in public procurement procedures, since the rules on public procurement require the submission of a list of these shareholders, which must be part of a bid.

 A joint-stock company can either issue shares with a nominal value or shares without a nominal value (kusové akcie).
-Such shares do not have a nominal value and each of them represents an identical share in the company's registered capital.
-If shares without a nominal value are issued, the company is not allowed to issue shares with a nominal value.
+Shares without a nominal value represent an identical share in the company's registered capital.
+If a company issues shares without a nominal value, it is not allowed to issue shares with a nominal value.